Contact Us for a Free Consultation (213) 542-0979

 Blog

-How are Hit and Run Cases Investigated in Los Angeles?
+How are Hit and Run Cases Investigated?

 Posted by Ronald D. Hedding, ESQ. | Oct 05, 2019

-For example, if they get a license plate they'll be able to track that license plate back to an address.
+For example, if they get a license plate, they'll be able to track that license plate back to an address.
 They'll go to that address.
 Any lead they get when somebody's been killed or if there's a serious accident on the highway, the police will pull out all the stops to try to get their hands on the person that was involved in that particular hit-and-run accident.

 Property Damage

-If on the other hand, there is only property damage related to a hit-and-run accident — especially in Los Angeles county — the police are not as vigilant in dealing with those particular cases.
+If, on the other hand, there is only property damage related to a hit-and-run accident — especially in Los Angeles County — the police are not as vigilant in dealing with those particular cases.
 In other words, they have so many of those cases.

 How hit and run cases are investigated in Los Angeles

-Then they will pass the case along to the City Attorney or District Attorney, depending on who has jurisdiction over that particular case and let them deal with it.
+Then, they will pass the case along to the City Attorney or District Attorney, depending on who has jurisdiction over that particular case, and let them deal with it.

-That will usually cost the person some money because the storage fees rack up and they don't get to use their vehicle.
-But sometimes we don't want to meet with the police because we don't want to give them any information that might cause them to be able to prosecute you for a hit-and-run accident.
+That will usually cost the person some money because the storage fees rack up, and they don't get to use their vehicle.
+But sometimes, we don't want to meet with the police because we don't want to give them any information that might cause them to be able to prosecute you for a hit-and-run accident.

 Depends on Severity of the Accident